The Heart Transplant Process

 - What is the process for being placed on the list?

 UNOS is a not-for-profit organization mandated by the United States government to ensure the fair distribution of donor organs that become available for transplant.

 - Maintains the national list.
-Transplant center and Organ Procurement Organization (OPO) staff can check this list 24 hours a day 7 days a week.
+Transplant center and Organ and Tissue Donation (OTD) organization staff can check this list 24 hours a day 7 days a week.

-- Creates policies for transplant centers and OPOs such as how organs are matched and distributed.
+- Creates policies for transplant centers and OTDs such as how organs are matched and distributed.
 To be sure it is fair and promotes good clinical practice, UNOS monitors all transplant matches.

 - Helps patients and communities learn more about organ donation and transplantation.
 This is done through public programs and through the UNOS website, http://www.unos.org.